claudmariut/senior_project/README.md

 __2. Gesture Recognition__

   - Follow the sequence of scripts: __createGestureDatabase.py__ -> __knnTrainer.py__ -> __verifyGesture.py__.

+__3. Project Demo__

+  - Run projectDemo.py, ensure faces database, face recognizer and haar cascade classifier are in the same directory.

 ## Notes
 Ensure the dataset directories (__att_dataset__ and __gesture_dataset__) are correctly structured.